AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

 ---
-description: Data Warehouse Schema
+description: "Reference for the Marketo Measure data warehouse schema detailing tables and columns"
 title: Data Warehouse Schema
 exl-id: f1895eb1-a32d-4c43-93fb-0aa838527946
 feature: Data Warehouse
 ---
 # Data Warehouse Schema {#data-warehouse-schema}

 Data Warehouse allows you to track as much as you want, report on your attribution data wherever you want, and plug it in to other data sets.

 >[!IMPORTANT]
+>
-> Rows with a value for _DELETED_DATE will be retained for 7 days, then removed from Snowflake.
+>* Rows with a value for _DELETED_DATE will be retained for 7 days, then removed from Snowflake.
-> The time zones used in Snowflake adhere to Coordinated Universal Time (UTC).
+>* The time zones used in Snowflake adhere to Coordinated Universal Time (UTC).

 >[!NOTE]
+>
 >[Click here](#sample-queries) to see sample queries at the bottom of this article.

 ## Entity Relationship Diagrams {#entity-relationship-diagrams}